mhyatt000/vision/docs/README.md

 # VOLT

-here is a description of how all the moving parts interact.
-I learned this stuff from reading the GLIP repo to borrow its essential components in my experiments.
+here is a description of how all the moving parts interact. much of this is borrowed from reading the GLIP repo.

 minimum  viable product (MVP) model

 I made some changes as I saw fit

-### general.config
+## general.config

 __default__
-* containts default configurations for all experiments __paths_catalog__
+* containts default configurations for all experiments

+__paths_catalog__
 * contains functions for finding datasets and model weights

-### general.engine
+## general.engine

 includes scripts for inference training etc

 __inference__
 `refactor!`

-### general.models
+## general.models

 * contains functions for building models
 * VLRCNN is the main building block to connect various components